uofs-simlab/pythOS/README.md

-		scipy.integrate.solve\_ivp, an implemented embedded pair, an instance of the `EmbeddedTableau` class, or `CV_BDF` or `CV_ADAMS` or method from ERKStep or ARKStep (with method specification as with the EXACT options for ARKODE).
+		scipy.integrate.solve\_ivp, an implemented embedded pair, an instance of the `EmbeddedTableau` class, or `CV_BDF` or `CV_ADAMS` or method from ERKStep or ARKStep (with method specification as with the adaptive options for ARKODE).
 This uses an ODE integration as the underlying solver.

 - os\_rtol: The relative tolerance for the splitting if using a method with step size control